louisenje/Gallery/README.md

 # Personal Gallery

-> A personal gallery application that I display my photos for others to see.
+> A personal gallery application that displays my photos for others to see.

 ## Author